UPDATED: March 14, 2020

 I think I’ve found a new place to love in southern California – Long Beach.
-I was only there for about 36 hours, but what I saw I liked, and wished I had a little more time to explore.
-Were I considering moving to the Los Angeles County area, I’d give Long Beach a closer look.
+I was only there for about 36 hours, but what I saw I liked and wished I had a little more time to explore.
+If I were considering moving to the Los Angeles County area, I’d give Long Beach a closer look.

 For tourists looking for a southern California beach experience that also offers history, culture, museums, and good food, without the traffic and crowds of other beach destinations, Long Beach is a great choice.

 What I liked about Long Beach: it’s easy to navigate, a friendly and casual beach vibe, the art deco architecture, eclectic neighborhoods, the pretty harbor, a diverse ethnic population, and close proximity to Los Angeles and Orange counties.

 With a population of approximately 500,000, Long Beach is the sixth largest city in California.
 That’s a lot smaller than Los Angeles but still large enough to have an exciting music, art, and culture scene.